City of Sidney’s Tawawa Civic Park

 The park is adjacent to multiple baseball, softball and soccer sports complexes and also the municipal swimming pool.
 For more about Tawawa Park and the rest of the city’s recreational facilities, please visit the Parks & Recreation section of the City of Sidney website.

 Western Ohio’s Place for Fun!
-Take a thrilling ride on the Night Hawk Zipline Adventure.
-Play a round of miniature golf or sharpen your game on the driving range.
-Vandemark Farm is great fun for all ages.
-Kids will love a visit to the Petting Zoo and a ride on the giant swing.
-Call in advance for days of operation, hours, and reservations.
+Open to the public during the months of September & October, you can take a thrilling ride on the Night Hawk Zipline, play a round of miniature golf, or sharpen your game on the driving range.
+Kids love the Petting Zoo and a ride on the giant swing.

 Airstream Factory Tour